ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 - The add-on is available only for {{site.data.keyword.databases-for-mongodb}} EE.
 - Once enabled, you cannot deprovision the analytics node.
 - You cannot scale the disk space of the Analytics member.
+- An Analytics node is priced as a data member.
+For more information on {{site.data.keyword.databases-for-mongodb}} EE, see [Pricing](/docs/databases-for-mongodb?topic=databases-for-mongodb-pricing&interface=api).

     Scaling the disk space of the main database members results in proportional scaling of the Analytics member.
     {: .important}